-\textbf{Semi-Structured Pruning} is an intermediate approach, by which smaller groups, e.g. rectangular sets of weights~\cite{lagunas21block}, are set to zero.
+\textbf{Semi-structured pruning} is an intermediate approach, by which smaller groups, e.g. rectangular sets of weights~\cite{lagunas21block}, are set to zero.
 This approach has recently gained in popularity thanks to efficient computational support.
-Here, we extend the second-order pruning formulation to such groupings, and show results for a specific grouping supported by a CPU inference engine.
+We extend the second-order pruning formulation to such groupings, and show results for a specific grouping supported by a CPU-inference engine.

-\textbf{Quantization} represents weights and activations in lower precision~\cite{Courbariaux2016BinarizedNN}, and was used to obtain quantized language models such as Q8BERT \cite{Zafrir2019Q8BERTQ8}.
-TernaryBERT~\cite{zhang2020ternarybert} used a complex distillation-based approach to obtain extremely low-bit representations, whereas~\citet{fan2020training} proposes a scheme which randomly quantizes groups of weights during training, leading to more accurate compressed models.
-Finally, Q-BERT~\cite{shen2020q} employed approximate information about the Hessian spectrum in order to choose the quantization bit-widths applied to each layer.
-Follow-up work~\cite{yu2022hessian} applied a similar approach to structured pruning in the context of convolutional and languange models, using an approximation of the Hessian trace to decide which layers should be pruned.
-We note that this approach is quite different from the one we employ here, as we use completely different inverse-Hessian approximations to perform pruning decisions.
+\textbf{Unstructured pruning} removes individual weights by setting them to zero.
+Gradual Magnitude Pruning (GMP) is a classic approach, which makes use of weight magnitudes as a saliency metric for pruning~\cite{Han2015ADN, Gale2019TheSO}.\looseness=-1